guybedford/require-less/README.md

 Compilation Options
 ---

-Compilation options can be set on the `window.less` object in the browser, or with the `requireLESS` configuration option in the RequireJS config:
+Compilation options can be set with the `requireLESS` configuration option in the RequireJS config:

 ```javascript
   requireLESS: {